コンテンツにスキップ

 《One.Two.Three》,2015.
 Vincent Meessen and Normal, Brussels

-Belgium pavilion “Personne et les Autres” exhibition (exhibition view)
+Belgium Pavilion "Personne et les Autres" Exhibition (Exhibition view)

-Belgium pavilion “Personne et les Autres” exhibition (exhibition view)
+Belgium Pavilion "Personne et les Autres" Exhibition (Exhibition view)

-Belgium pavilion “Personne et les Autres” exhibition (exhibition view)
+Belgium Pavilion "Personne et les Autres" Exhibition (Exhibition view)

-Photography: MAGCUL.NET Editorial Department
+Photo: MAGCUL.NET Editorial Department

 http://www.personne-et-les-autres.be/

-Finally, let's head to the Armenian Pavilion, which won the Golden Lion this time.
-The exhibition venue is a monastery located on the island of San Lazaro degli Armeni (meaning ``Island of Armenia''), which is about 20 minutes by boat from the main island of Venice.
-Here, too, a group exhibition is being held by 16 artists from different places of birth and base of activity, all of whom are descendants of the people who were dispersed during the Armenian genocide that occurred 100 years ago. .
-Their homeland, located to the east of Turkey, was constantly infiltrated by other ethnic groups, and this island was also given by the Republic of Venice to Armenian monks who fled the country due to the Turkish invasion in the 18th century.
-In order to reflect on "Armenity" in this milestone year, artists from across nationalities are exhibiting works that trace their own identities and memories.
-Sarkis (born in Istanbul in 1938, currently living and working in Paris), who was born in Turkey, which was on the side of the invaders at the time, depicts daily life on stained glass, where religious pictures are usually painted, and uses LED lights even at night to avoid being influenced by natural light.
-In addition to the illuminated works, Hera Büyüktaşçıyan (born in Istanbul in 1984, currently living and working) expresses the history of this monastery as one of Europe's most important printing presses through sculptures.
-These modern-day works seem to be achieving a peaceful ``reunion'' and ``reconciliation'' in this quiet monastery.
-You can feel the power of art exchange to overcome negative history.
+Finally, let's head to the Armenian Pavilion, which won the Golden Lion this year.
+The exhibition venue is a monastery on the island of San Lazzaro degli Armeni (meaning "Armenian Island"), about 20 minutes by boat from the main island of Venice.
+Here too, a group exhibition is being held by 16 artists from different places of birth and bases of activity, all of whom are descendants of people who were dispersed during the Armenian Genocide that occurred 100 years ago.
+Their homeland, located in the east of Turkey, is constantly invaded by other ethnic groups, and this island was also given by the Republic of Venice to Armenian monks who fled the country during the Turkish invasion in the 18th century.
+In this milestone year, artists from all nationalities have come together to consider "Armenity," and they are exhibiting works that trace their identities and memories.
+Sarkis (born in Istanbul in 1938, currently living and working in Paris), who was born in Turkey, one of the invading countries at the time, has created a work that depicts everyday life on stained glass windows, where religious paintings are usually painted, and is illuminated by LEDs at night, regardless of natural light, while Hera Büyüktaşçıyan (born in Istanbul in 1984, currently living and working in Paris) has created a sculpture that expresses the history of this monastery as one of the most important printing presses in Europe.
+These contemporary works seem to achieve a peaceful "reunion" and "reconciliation" in this quiet monastery.
+You can feel the power of artistic exchange that overcomes negative history.

 Sarkis